dimxy/bitcoinjs-lib/README.md

 The last thing is to make sure you run a komodod version with an extension to nSPV getutxos call (it should additionally return script for each utxo)
 Use this komodod branch for this: https://github.com/dimxy/komodo/tree/nspv-utxo-ext

+## What should happen in the test

+When you run the chain, webpack and webcoin-bridge, you might go to the test page url in browser (http://localhost:8080) When you load it in a browser it should print the created cc faucet txhex content in the browser window.

 ## Info about new and updated packages